 So, you finally got the house.
 Perhaps it’s that old terrace with So Much Potential™ or that new semi-D at an up-and-coming suburb.
 Maybe it’s that second-hand apartment that is a little unlived but you just love the area and community!

 Now it’s time for the real work to begin.
 While getting an interior designer to manage your house renovation project can take a weight off your shoulders, the costly hire may not be an option for everyone.

 This guide will take you through every stage of the design renovation process, what works need to be done at each stage, and the financial incidentals to plan for.

 What this isn’t: a 5-step easy guide to getting your home renovated.
-Sorry, getting your home renovated and the word “easy” don’t go well together.
+Sorry, getting your home renovated and the word “easy” does not go well together.

-This plan assumes you’ve already done an assessment of your home and understand what needs to be fixed or upgraded in the infrastructure (this is especially important if you’re getting a really old house or one that hasn’t been occupied for quite a while).
+This plan assumes you have already done an assessment of your home and understand what needs to be fixed or upgraded in the infrastructure (this is especially important if you’re getting a really old house or one that has not been occupied for quite a while).
 This plan also assumes you have interior design in mind.
 This isn’t a guide to envisioning your dream home; it’s a guide to actually getting it built.

 1. Stabilise the structure

-If your house is particularly old, you’ll want to make sure it’s liveable (and its roof won’t come crashing down during one of Malaysia’s infamous storms).
+If your newly bought house is particularly old, you will want to make sure it’s liveable (and its roof won’t come crashing down during one of Malaysia’s infamous storms).
 This might mean some piling work to stabilise existing foundations, steel ties to stop a spreading wall or roof, or steel props, beams, and scaffold inserts to prevent further collapse.